Right Arrow

 Grey Down Arrow

-This comprehensive guide explores the top five preventable workplace injuries in the motor vehicle and parts dealers industry—slips and falls, struck-by and caught-in incidents, vehicle collisions, lacerations, and improper lifting.
-It explains how AI-powered video intelligence enables proactive safety by detecting hazards in real time, supporting compliance, and reducing injury rates.
-The article includes actionable tips, real-world examples, and practical implementation strategies for dealership and parts facility leaders seeking to build a safer, more resilient workplace.
+This comprehensive guide explores the top workplace injuries in the motor vehicle and parts dealers industry and explains how Video AI enables proactive safety by detecting hazards in real time, supporting compliance, and reducing injury rates.
+The article includes actionable tips and practical implementation strategies for dealership and parts facility leaders seeking to build a safer, more resilient workplace.

 By